-More broadly though I explore these themes because so much in popular culture speaks with such extraordinary urgency about the need for us to take charge of our bodies and minds, to have a makeover and to “become the person that you were always meant to be”!
+This is a deeply personal project through which I test out notions of sexuality, gender, vulnerability, desirability, ageing, and physical imperfection.
+I explore these themes because so much in popular culture speaks with such extraordinary urgency about the need for us to take charge of our bodies and minds, to have a makeover and to “become the person that you were always meant to be!”

-This painfully simplistic account of the human psyche gives the impression that we can erase the pain of our earlier life, give birth to a new more contented personality, and take charge of our destiny, simply through the power of positive self-belief, and some bloody good cosmetic work on our external physical appearance!
-If we could “just” become achingly beautiful, then we will also be effortlessly and unbearably desirable, and our whole lives will be transformed from ordinary to unique.
-(I moisturize therefore I am, goddamn it!)
+This painfully simplistic account of the human mind gives the impression that we can erase the pain of our earlier life, give birth to a new more contented personality, and take charge of our destiny, simply through the power of positive self-belief, and some bloody good cosmetic work on our physical appearance!
+If we could just flick a switch to become achingly beautiful, then we will also be effortlessly and unbearably desirable, and our whole lives will be transformed from ordinary to unique.
+“I moisturise therefore I am!”

 Popular culture encourages us to scrutinise our inner psyches and our outer appearances with the same critical gaze.
 Any psychological vulnerabilities that we may experience, or any apparent imperfections to our appearance, are treated as one and the same thing.
 They are simplistically blamed on a failure of willpower or on a lazy cosmetic regimen – shameful personal defects that signal that we deserve whatever cruel punishments that life may throw at us.